Bid by meatpacker JBS to join New York Stock Exchange faces opposition over Amazon deforestation

 In 2020, it created the JBS Fund For the Amazon.
 The goal is to finance "innovative, long-term initiatives that build on JBS S.A.'s legacy of conservation and sustainable development in the Amazon Biome," according to an SEC filing.

-In the three years since inception, the JBS Fund for The Amazon has provided $15 million to 20 projects, according to its website.
+Since then, the fund has provided $15 million to 20 projects, according to its website.
 The company has pledged to commit a total of $51 million to the fund through next year.

-The initiatives include cocoa farming integrated with trees; managed fishing of pirarucu, a giant freshwater fish, and support for the Forest Peoples Connection, which has been installing Starlink internet units donated by Elon Musk´s SpaceX in remote areas, such as Indigenous communities.
+The initiatives include cocoa farming integrated with trees; managed fishing of pirarucu, a giant freshwater fish; and support for the Forest Peoples Connection, which has been installing Starlink internet units donated by Elon Musk´s SpaceX in remote areas, including Indigenous communities.

 It also granted money to two U.S.-based nonprofits: Forest Trends, which supports handicrafts and Brazil nut production in Indigenous territories, and the Good Food Institute, which works to research local products from Amazon fungi to tucuma, a local palm tree.

-Still, the contributions are tiny for the company.
+The contributions are tiny for the company.
 From 2021 through the last quarter of 2023, JBS net sales approached $209 billion, according to a company statement.
-That means the amount disbursed for environmental projects so far represents 0.007% of JBS' net sales for the period.
+That means the amount disbursed for environmental projects so far represents 0.007% of net sales for the period.

-A previous attempt by JBS to join the New York Stock Exchange was thwarted amid a major corruption scandal in 2017 when the company admitted the bribery of hundreds of Brazilian politicians.
-In 2020, JBS paid the SEC $26.8 million for accounting irregularities at its U.S. subsidiary Pilgrim's Pride, one of the largest poultry producers in the country.
+A previous JBS attempt to join the exchange was thwarted amid a corruption scandal in 2017 when the company admitted the bribery of hundreds of Brazilian politicians.
+In 2020, JBS paid the SEC $26.8 million for accounting irregularities at U.S. subsidiary Pilgrim's Pride, one of the country's largest poultry producers.

-As JBS' current application is being considered, a prominent advisor who backed the sustainability fund is having second thoughts.
+As JBS' application is considered, a prominent adviser who backed the sustainability fund is having second thoughts.
 Carlos Nobre is an Earth scientist and co-author of five reports for the International Panel on Climate Change, the United Nations' top body on climate change.

-Nobre, who sits on JBS' board, said he has been disillusioned with the company's launch of a project intended to support 3,500 small livestock-producing families in the Amazon.
+Nobre also sits on JBS' board and said he's been disillusioned with the company's launch of a project intended to support 3,500 small livestock-producing families in the Amazon.
 JBS Sustainability Director Liège Correia promoted the project at the COP28 in Dubai.
-At $20 million over the coming years, it is one of the fund’s biggest.
+At $20 million over the coming years, it's one of the fund's biggest.

 “I only joined the fund because I was assured there would be no money for livestock.
-Now they changed their minds,” he said in an interview with the AP.
+Now they changed their minds,” he told AP.

-Supporting small cattle ranchers to increase their productivity helps to preserve the Amazon, according to Andrea Azevedo, who directs the fund and helped create the project, known as TOGETHER.
+Supporting small ranchers to increase their productivity helps preserve the Amazon, according to Andrea Azevedo, who directs the fund and helped create the project, known as TOGETHER.

 Azevedo worked most of her career with environmental groups and said she respects Nobre's position, but other board members agreed with the fund in supporting cattle ranching.
 It's a place for experimentation, independent of JBS business strategy, she said.